-If you sold your home to someone who is not related to you, use the worksheet below to figure the gain or (loss) on the sale.
+If you sold your home to someone who is not related to you, complete Part V to figure the gain or (loss) on the sale.

 Line 13d.
 See the Tip on page 3 for information about converting your entire home to business or rental use.